MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/-devnode.md

 ### <span id="Additional_Information"></span><span id="additional_information"></span><span id="ADDITIONAL_INFORMATION"></span>Additional Information

 See [Plug and Play Debugging](plug-and-play-debugging.md) for applications of this extension command.
 For information about device trees, see the Windows Driver Kit (WDK) documentation and *Microsoft Windows Internals* by Mark Russinovich and David Solomon.
-(These resources may not be available in some languages and countries.)

 Remarks
 -------